Trump taps budget head Mulvaney as acting chief of staff

 Kelly, who reportedly fell out with other close Trump aides, is only the latest in a long string of high-ranking officials to quit the embattled White House.

-"Mick has done an outstanding job while in the Administration," Trump said on Twitter.
+"Mick has done an outstanding job while in the Administration," Trump wrote on Twitter.
 "I look forward to working with him in this new capacity as we continue to MAKE AMERICA GREAT AGAIN!

 "John will be staying until the end of the year.
 He is a GREAT PATRIOT and I want to personally thank him for his service!"